cerbos/tutorial/src/09-attribute-schema/README.md

 {{#include ./cerbos/policies/_schemas/contact.json}}
 ```

-Once defined, it is then linked to the resouece via adding a reference in the policy:
+Once defined, it is then linked to the resource via adding a reference in the policy:

 ```yaml
 {{#include ./cerbos/policies/contact.yaml}}